pyroscope/pimp-my-box/README.md

 Ansible is a tool that allows you to install a complete setup remotely on one or any number of *target hosts*, from the comfort of your own workstation.
-The setup is described in so called *playbooks*, before executing them you just have to add a few values like the name of target.
+The setup is described in so called *playbooks*, before executing them you just have to add a few values like the name of your target.

 The playbooks contained in this repository install the following components: